Configure TLS connections on a native mode report server

 Click the URL to verify it works.

 Report server database configuration is a requirement for testing the URL.
 If you have not yet created the report server database, do so before testing the URL.

-URL reservations for Report Manager and the Report Server Web service are configured independently.
-If you want to also configure Report Manager access through an SSL-encrypted channel, continue with the following steps:
+URL reservations for Web Portal URL and the Report Server Web Services URL are configured independently.
+If you want to also configure the web portal access through a TLS-encrypted channel, continue with the following steps:

-Select the certificate, click OK, and then click Apply.
+Select the certificate, select OK, and then select Apply.

 Certificate bindings will be stored in HTTP.SYS.
 A representation of the bindings you defined will also be stored in the URLReservations section of the RSReportServer.config file.
 The settings in the configuration file are only a representation of actual values that are specified elsewhere.
 Do not modify the values in the configuration file directly.
 The configuration settings will appear in the file only after you use the Reporting Services Configuration tool or the Report Server Windows Management Instrumentation (WMI) provider to bind a certificate.

-SSL bindings are a shared resource in Microsoft Windows.
+TLS bindings are a shared resource in Microsoft Windows.
 Changes made by Reporting Services Configuration Manager or other tools like IIS Manager can impact other applications on the same computer.
 It is a best practice to use the same tool to edit bindings that you used to create the bindings.
-For example if you created SSL bindings using Configuration Manager, then it is recommended you use Configuration Manager to manage the life-cycle of the bindings.
-If you use IIS manager to create bindings, then it is recommended you use IIS manager to manage the life-cycle of the bindings.
-If IIS is installed on the computer before Reporting Services is installed, it is a good practice to review the SSL configuration in IIS before configuring Reporting Services.
+For example if you created TLS bindings using Configuration Manager, then it is recommended you use Configuration Manager to manage the life cycle of the bindings.
+If you use IIS manager to create bindings, then it is recommended you use IIS manager to manage the life cycle of the bindings.
+If IIS is installed on the computer before Reporting Services is installed, it is a good practice to review the TLS configuration in IIS before configuring Reporting Services.